Perhaps one of the most famous castles in the world, a visit inside Neuschwanstein Castle may not be what you expect.

-After you have reached the top, you are immediately in awe of the sheer size of the castle.
+After you have reached the top, you are immediately in awe of the castle’s sheer size.
 And, given it is a relatively new castle compared to others, the exterior stone is immaculate – almost like new construction.
 Gray, in color with hues of blue, the outside is impressive.
 The sheer size has a wow factor, but the details and conditions of the exterior are mind-blowing.
 The surface of Neuschwanstein is immaculate.
 It almost appears like new construction.

 Finally, your tour begins.

 The tour is a bit of a farce.
-You meander through halls ways and climb several of the towers to peek in on finished rooms—a total of fourteen rooms out of the two hundred.
+You meander through halls ways and climb several towers to peek in on finished rooms—a total of fourteen rooms out of the two hundred.

 The Singers Hall being the pièce de résistance of the tour, I was left speechless.

 Singers Hall Study Inside Neuschwanstein Castle

 Are the fourteen rooms impressive?
 No, not at all.
 Not even the Throne Room.
 I would go as far as saying that I wish I did not go inside Neuschwanstein Castle so that I could continue to maintain the images I had concocted in my imagination.